-The Wilderness Act specifies that wilderness areas have opportunities for "solitude or a primitive and unconfined type of recreation."
-Solitude can be considered as the state or situation of being alone, while primitive and unconfined recreational opportunities allow for physical and mental challenges and personal growth in environments in which mistakes may have significant consequences (Borrie 2000; Dustin and McAvoy, 2000; Landres et al. 2008).
+Specific measures developed for the eight wilderness areas discussed in this plan include personal growth in environments in which mistakes may have significant consequences (Borrie 2000; Dustin and McAvoy, 2000; Landres et al. 2008).
 Therefore, it is important that these elements be monitored through measures that embody the values of these characteristics.
 Monitoring this quality evaluates how opportunities for visitors to experience wilderness may change due to degradation from encounters with other visitors, human caused noise, and signs of use (e.g., human waste, litter) associated with anthropogenic presence (Landres et al. 2008).
 Crowding at climbing areas would also be monitored to ensure opportunities for solitude.
 See table 6 for a detailed list of measures, standards, and associated management strategies.
 Should standards be reached, management strategies may include both indirect and direct management actions.
 Indirect management actions could include increased education, such as Leave No Trace practices, as well as informational dissemination such as signage, brochures, and interpretive programming.
 The range of direct management actions include increased enforcement, fines, redirecting, restricting, or eliminating use, as well as installation of facilities and waste bags and removal of inappropriate items.
 For climbing areas, education and outreach may occur to inform the public that the use of fixed anchors should be rare in wilderness.
 Additionally, management teams may discourage the use of climbing in areas that are used for traditional tribal uses.
 If standards are reached in climbing areas, it may be necessary to regulate use (e.g., institute a permit system for placement and replacement of new fixed anchors).
-Where appropriate, removal of boltintensive climbing routes may be necessary as directed by Director's Order 41.
+Where appropriate, removal of boltintensive climbing routes may be necessary as authorized by Director's Order 41.